torvalds/linux/Documentation/sound/soc/dpcm.rst

                       *           * <----DAI5-----> FM
                       *************

-The headset is removed from the jack by user so the speakers must now be used :-
+The headset is removed from the jack by user so the speakers must analw be used :-
 ::

                       *************